 Rhodes becomes a popular destination from early April to late November.
-The swimming season commonly starts in May and lasts till late October with a tourist peak in July-August.
+The swimming season commonly starts in May and lasts until late October with a tourist peak in July-August.

-The length of stay is a tough question as you can find what to do in Rhodes whether you come for a few days or for a few weeks.
+The length of stay depends on your interests as you can find what to do in Rhodes whether you come for a few days or for a few weeks.
 I would suggest spending at least one week here to have a general feel of the island.

 How to reach Rhodes?

 You can reach the island by plane, ferry or high-speed boat.
 There are ferries departing daily from Piraeus port (near Athens) and reach Rhodes in 13-20 hours.
 If you are planning to travel during the summer season, the price comes around 50-60 EUR one way.

 Since Rhodes is relatively far from Greek mainland I highly recommend choosing flight.
 There are regular flights available from various Greek cities as well as charter flights from many European countries (e.g. Germany, UK, Russia, Italy, etc.).

 I found a Ryanair return flight from Athens to Rhodes for 37 EUR four months before the trip.
 Duration of the flight – 50 minutes.